Creating an Application

 : An object of action handler functions that execute each type of action

-These values are collectively called a "contract" and can be provided in two ways - either inline as regular JavaScript values, or as ESM exports of a JavaScript file provided as a string.
+These values are collectively called a "contract" and can be provided in two ways - either inline as regular JavaScript values, or as ESM exports of a JavaScript file.

 The simplest way to get started is to import @canvas-js/core